“Don’t ask what the world needs. Ask what makes you come alive, and go do it. Because what the world needs is people who have come alive.”

 – Brene Brown

-… And now I’m sharing that experience with you!
+… And now I’m sharing this experience of teaching with you!

-Being Tea Teacher Training is a 7-month professional development program, open to experienced tea folks who want to feel more comfortable sharing tea with others, but have little teaching experience.
+Being Tea Teacher Training is a 7-month professional development program, open to experienced tea folks who want to feel more comfortable creating experiences and educating about tea, but have little teaching experience.

 Module 1: What Calls You to Teach?